 We have ongoing needs for new and gently used furniture and household items (see detailed lists on this page).

-- New or gently used beds in all sizes
+- New or gently used beds (twin, full and queen only, please)

 - Move Team volunteers